ultimate271/notes/dostoevsky/brothers03.07.md

 answering Fyodor Pavlovitch’s questions, and was well aware of it, and intentionally pretending that Grigory had asked the questions.

+#### Interaction between Fyodor and Ivan, as Fyodor becomes increasing inebriated
 “Ivan,” cried Fyodor Pavlovitch suddenly, “stoop down for me to whisper.
 He’s got this all up for your benefit.
 He wants you to praise him.
 Praise him.”